 Papers prepared for Association meetings are published by the Comparative Labour Law & Policy Journal and by The International Journal of Comparative Labour Law and Industrial Relations.

-During the 2015 Leuven meeting, two new Journals have been admitted as members:
+During the 2017 IALLJ Business Meeting held in Toronto, 25 June 2017, two new Journals have been admitted as members: